ToshioCP/Gtk4-tutorial/src/sec21.src.md

 When you call this method, you need the prefix "gnome.".
   - The target filename is resources.
   - The definition XML file is '../tfe.gresource.xml'.
   - The source dir is '..'.
-All the ui files are located there.
+All the UI files are located there.
 - GNOME module has `compile_schemas` method.
 It compiles the schema file 'com.github.ToshioCP.tfe.gschema.xml'.
 You need to copy '../com.github.ToshioCP.tfe.gschema.xml' to the current directory in advance.